manar448/Uneeq-Interns_Task1_Sample-Super-Store-Analysis/README.md

 • Quantity: Number of units sold.

+# 🎯 Objectives
+Identify weak areas where the store is underperforming.
+Highlight regions, categories, and products driving losses.
+Derive actionable business strategies to improve profitability.
+Create a visually compelling dashboard using Power BI.
+Provide a storytelling narrative for stakeholders.

 # 🧰 Tools and Technologies
 • Power BI and Exel: For creating interactive dashboards and visualizations.